yellomango9/Alpha-Lab-IT-Complaint-Portal/guides/README.md

 ---

-**🚀 The Alpha Lab IT Complaint Portal is ready for production deployment and comprehensive testing!**
+**🚀 The AMC Complaint Portal is ready for production deployment and comprehensive testing!**

 *All documentation is current as of December 2024.
 For questions or issues, refer to the specific guide sections above.*